brucou/react-state-driven/README.md

   to that of the designer, who naturally provides different versions of the art board, according to the anticipated state of the UI (cf. [pure UI](https://rauchg.com/2015/pure-ui)).

- **TODO: go deeper a bit on that cf. https://rauchg.com/2015/pure-ui for an example **

 Note that the React component still have to be tested, but that can be done separately, by any of the usual React specific testing technique ([storybook](https://storybook.js.org/) is a nice way to do that, specially with stateless components).
 We have an architecture made of decoupled